 However, The size of the harlequin rasbora is small in size.
 But, as compared to other fishes This looks attractive with Silver shiny vibrant color over its body.
 Due to its attractive looks, Larger fishes try to meal of it.
 This is something an aquarist should take care of.

-In this article I will cover all aspects related on How should properly take care of it, Its appearance and Behaviour, Selection of the right tank mates, The complete breeding process, Choosing the right tank size, Tank requirements and Setting it up.
+In this article I will cover all aspects related to How should properly take care of it, Its appearance and Behaviour, the Selection of the right tank mates, The complete breeding process, Choosing the right tank size, Tank requirements and Setting it up.

 Let’s Dive right in!